Matsukoh/Matsukoh.github.io/content/authors/admin/_index.md

   url: https://www.kyushu-u.ac.jp/en/

 # Short bio (displayed in user profile at end of posts)
-bio: Kohei Matsumoto is a Project Assistant Professor at Kyushu University, Japan, and a member of the Real-World Informative Robotics Laboratory.
+bio: Kohei Matsumoto is a Assistant Professor at Kyushu University, Japan, and a member of the Real-World Informative Robotics Laboratory.
 His main research interest is intelligent robotics.

 # Interests to show in About widget
 interests: